otsmr/VulnTLS/README.md

 # Vulnerabilities

 The vulnerabilities are marked with there difficulty (EASY, HARD, EXTREME).
+The evaluation is of course subjective and designed for a bachelor student.

 ## Psychic signatures (EASY)